'He just wears red': Kāinga Ora to relocate Mobster from terrified neighbours

 The man, who the Herald has agreed not to name, is linked to the notorious gang and served jail time after spitting on police officers during the Covid-19 pandemic.

-Speaking to the Herald today, he denied claims he'd threatening to burn down his neighbours' houses or that he'd intimidated and abused them, saying the opposite was true.
+Speaking to the Herald, he denied claims he'd threatening to burn down his neighbours' houses or that he'd intimidated and abused them, saying the opposite was true.

 "Some of them just don't like us.